tonik/docs/development.md

 ## Customizing build process

 Builder rules and procedures are stored in the `build/` directory.
-Default settings of builder are contained in a `webpack.config.js` and `app.config.js` files.
+Default settings of the builder are contained in a `webpack.config.js` and `app.config.js` files.
 These settings are extended with theme's `config/app.json` configuration file where you can easily overwrite defaults.

 ### Customizing assets filenames and output paths

-You can control outputted names with enviourment variables in `.env` file.
+You can control outputted names with environment variables in `.env` file.
 For example, we want to output our `.css` files inside a `styles` folder.

 ```json
 FILENAME_CSS="styles/[name].css"